Sailor Mercury: Actresses

 In the original anime production of Sailor Moon, Ami was voiced by veteran voice actress Aya Hisakawa.
 After the show's conclusion, Hisakawa wrote in an artbook that she was "raised by" the character of Ami, and was "really, greatly happy" to have met her.

 In the Sailor Moon Crystal anime, Ami is voiced by Hisako Kanemoto.

 In the DIC/Cloverway English adaptation, Ami's name is changed to "Amy".
 Her voice was provided first by Karen Bernstein, for the original and R series and the movies, and later by Liza Balkan for the S and SuperS series.
 In the Viz Media English dub Ami's voice is supplied by Kate Higgins.

-Ami has been portrayed by 11 actresses in the stage musicals: Ayako Morino, Yukiko Miyagawa, Hisano Akamine, Mariya Izawa, Chieko Kawabe, Manami Wakayama, Miyabi Matsura, Momoyo Koyama, Yume Takeuchi, Riria Itou, Miria Watanabe, Cocona, Umino Kawamura and Momoko Kaechi.
+Ami has been portrayed by 18 actresses in the stage musicals: Ayako Morino, Yukiko Miyagawa, Hisano Akamine, Mariya Izawa, Chieko Kawabe, Manami Wakayama, Miyabi Matsura, Momoyo Koyama, Yume Takeuchi, Riria Itou, Miria Watanabe, Cocona, Umino Kawamura, Momoko Kaechi, Hazuki Mukai, Kanon Maekawa, Aya Ogawa, and Aruno Nakanishi.

 In Pretty Guardian Sailor Moon, she is played by Rika Izumi.
 Child actress Kanki Matsumoto portrays Ami in flashback sequences and childhood photographs.